Weights in a Benson-Solomon block: K ulshammer-Puig classes

+The next lemma collects various standard results on group cohomology stated in the special cases in which they will be used.
+We thank the referee for several simplifications in our original arguments.

-\begin{Lem} Let $G$ and $H$ be finite groups, $p$ be a prime and $k$ be an algebraically closed field of characteristic $2$.
+\begin{Lem} Let $G$ and $H$ be finite groups and let $k$ be an algebraically closed field of characteristic $2$.
 Write $|G| = 2^rw$ where $w$ is odd.
 The following hold. \begin{enumerate} \item[(a)] For any abelian group $A$ with trivial $G$-action, $H^1(G,A) = \Hom(G,A)$. \item[(b)] There is a surjective map